Zaarrg/comet-uncached/README.md

 ## 🌟 **Fork Features**
 - 🔍 **Advanced Language Search:** Search in multiple languages.
 - 🔧 **Advanced Sorting and Preferences:** Sort by language, rank, seeders, size, or completion.
+- 🚀 **Advanced Binge Watching:** Advanced recognition of binge groups, allows for even single usenet files to be binged.
 - 🎛️ **Customizable Results:** Customize how results are shown in Stremio (Result Order).
 - 🔒 **Config Encryption:** Secure your configuration via the `TOKEN` environment variable.
 - 🗂️ **Debrid Catalog:** View your recently uploaded files in Stremio as catalog